lorin/systems-reading/README.md

   of a work system is therefore mandatory for risk management.
 - In environments where accidents are frequent and small-scale, safety is typically controlled empirically from epidemiological studies of past accidents
-- hazard source
-- anatomy of accidents
 - high reliability explained by high degree of learning & self-organization, faciliated by rapid turn-over of staff in the navy
 - very high degree of functional redundancy, protecting against errors and resource violations
-- energy
-- systems thinking
 - risk homeostatis - adaption seeking to maintain a stable level of perceived risk
 -  most recent major accidents in large scale industrial systems appear to be